 Previously an informal group known as the Georgeians (original spelling), the alumni body was incorporated under the Society Act on January 17, 1950, under the name of The St. George's Old Boys' Association.
 In 2004, while keeping its legal name, the Association became known as The Georgians.
 Old Boys, as they are still commonly referred to, are also taking on the name of Georgians.

 Guardians of School Tradition

-Today, the Georgians are the foundation of the School.
+Today, the Old Boys are the foundation of the School.
 In fact, some might even say that the Georgians are the School.
-With over 4,800 living alumni, the Georgians make up the largest constituency of the St. George's community.
+With more than 6,000 living alumni, the Georgians make up the largest constituency of the St. George's community.
 They span the globe in 42 countries.
 The Georgians are leaders in business, law, medicine, politics, and education, just to name a few professions.
 Moreover, they are leaders of their communities, who understand the importance of giving back.

 However, perhaps their most important achievements are the less tangible things in life: a sense of honour and duty, values of friendship and fraternity, and a strong moral character.
 These are the qualities that define a St. George's boy.
 Every day, Georgians around the world are living and leading by this example.

 As such, Georgians can look back to the School that helped shaped the men that they are today.
 They fondly recall friends, teachers, and others at Saints who had a profound impact on their lives.
 That is why year after year, Georgians return to the School that influenced them, and why they take a keen interest in what is currently happening at St. George's.

 Many Old Boys are actively involved in the School, whether it is returning for Reunion Weekend, remembering the School's sacrifice in service of its country in the Second World War, coming out for the Old Boys' Annual Dinner, participating in the Stancombe Invitational Golf Tournament, and giving back financially to support their school.